Mariam22-hub/Mariam22-hub/README.md

 ### About Me :
 - 📍 Cairo, Egypt
-- 😄 A Computer Scientist student with a keen interest in Backend development & Machine Learning.
+- 😄 A Computer Scientist Fresh Graduate with a keen interest in Backend development & Machine Learning.
 - 🌱 My goal is to continuously learn and grow to become an exceptional Software Engineer
 - ⚡ Fun fact: I love reading books and playing video games